sara-nl/griddocs/source/Pages/Practices/parametric/parametric_dirac.rst

 Example
 =======

-In the example below, the parametric job will create 3 child jobs (see line 4) that will all run the same executable (see line 6).
-The value ``_PARAM_`` will be replaced by the actual value of Parameters during the :abbr:`JDL (Job Description Language)` expansion.
+In the example below, the parametric job will create 3 child jobs that will all run the same executable.
+The value ``%j`` will be replaced by the actual value of Parameters during the :abbr:`JDL (Job Description Language)` expansion.

 ``ParameterStart`` defines the starting value for the variation, ``ParameterStep`` the step for each variation and ``Parameters`` defines the value where the submission of jobs will stop (that value itself is not used) .
 The number of jobs is:
 (Parameters – ParameterStart) / ParameterStep